e18e/e18e/docs/guide/replacement-guides/builtin-modules.md

 ---
-Native Node.js alternative to the builtin-modules package for checking built-in modules
+Native Node.js alternative to the builtin-modules package for listing built-in modules
 ---

 # Replacements for `builtin-modules`